 Eagle Health & Rehabilitation is a facility in stateboro, Georgia, a city with a population of 54,956 people.
-Featuring an overall grade of B-, this appears to be a respectable facility.
-With no A rated nursing homes in the city, this is actually the highest rated facility in stateboro.
-We were also pleased to find that this facility was consistent in each of the other areas we looked at.
-Additional information about these categories is available below.
+Featuring an overall grade of B, this appears to be a fine facility.
+This nursing home proved to be one of the better facilities in stateboro.
+Fortunately, this facility did not have any weak links in any of the four major categories.
+More information about these categories is available below.

 Eagle Health & Rehabilitation

 Get pricing and details on stateboro senior living options.Get Pricing

 - Accepts Medicare 1

 - Accepts Medicaid 1